2017 Earth Science Achievement Awards

 Dr. Charles (Chuck) E. Chapin has two wonderful gifts: he has an amazing ability to integrate diverse scientific data sets, and he has an expansive, open-minded, and collaborative approach to science.
 Over a long and remarkably productive career, Chuck developed many important geologic concepts that shaped our understanding of the location of mineral, geothermal, and water resources in the Southern Rocky Mountains–Rio Grande rift region.
 Among his numerous accomplishments are his definition of the Rio Grande rift and his detailed work on ash-flow tuffs in the northeastern Mogollon–Datil and central Colorado volcanic fields.
 Chuck was heavily involved in the establishment of the world-class geochronology center at the New Mexico Bureau of Geology and Mineral Resources at New Mexico Tech.
 Chuck’s academic teaching career began at the University of Tulsa, but he soon moved to New Mexico Tech in Socorro, where he taught for five years and served as department chairman for two years.
 He started working for the New Mexico Bureau of Geology and Mineral Resources in 1970, where he served as Director and State Geologist from 1991 until his retirement in 1999.
 Lite Geology, the Bureau’s publication that is aimed at providing geologic information to earth science teachers, was conceived in 1992 while Chuck was director.
 During Chuck’s 34-year tenure in Socorro, he supervised 14 Ph.D. candidates and 31 M.S. students.
 After retirement, he has continued to write notable, integrative, scientific papers about the geology of the southwestern U.S. Since 2008, he has authored or co-authored four papers that have appeared in the international, peer-reviewed journal Geosphere on topics ranging from the effects of oceans and paleoclimate on sedimentation in the southwestern United States to the origin of the Colorado Mineral Belt.

-Nominations for next year's awards are welcome from the general public and may be made directly to the director of the New Mexico Bureau of Geology and Mineral Resources.
+Nominations for next year's awards are welcome from the general public.